High Performance Driving Clinic (HPDC)

 A Potomac HPDC consists of two sessions.
 The morning session focuses on low speed car control skills.
 You’ll work on low speed slalom exercises, threshold braking and skid pad.
 You’ll have several class room sessions to provide instruction on car control.
 The afternoon session consists of non mandatory lapping sessions.
 During these sessions, you and your instructor can apply the skills practiced during the morning sessions at higher speeds.

 There are no special requirements to participate in a HPDC.
-As for all Potomac driving events, you must possess a valid unrestricted driver’s license, be at least 18 years young and a PCA member (or associate).
+As for all Potomac driving events, you must possess a valid unrestricted driver’s license, be at least 18 years young.
 You will need a car, but unlike other Porsche club events, HPDC allows any make or model automobile.
 Trucks, SUVs, or other unsuitable vehicles are prohibited.
-The only exception to this rule is Porsche Cayenne’s are permitted in a HPDC but not in Driver’s Education.
 No special tires or brakes or other car modifications are suggested.
 Learn more about your car just as it sits!
 Simply make sure the existing tires and brakes and other mechanical equipment are in good condition.
 The HPDC does not require a tech inspection prior to the event but we will perform an inspection at the track in the morning of the event.

 The HPDC day begins with an EARLY arrival at Summit Point, WV.
 Try to arrive by 6:30 AM!
 We hold our HPDC’s at the Jefferson Circuit and the gate will direct you to the track.
 When you arrive at the "paddock" (parking lot), find an empty parking space and unload all loose items.
 Bring a tarp or some other type of cover and place what you remove from your car on the cover to protect them from the elements.
 Then go to Registration at the only building in sight.
 Get your schedule, nametag, car number and place a lunch order.
 We provide the lunch for you.
 Now drive your car to the tech inspection line; just follow the signs or the line in the paddock.
 After tech inspection, park again and go to the classroom for some coffee.